Dallas Cowboys vs. New York Giants NFL Week 5 Odds, Plays and Insights for October 10, 2021

 Over/under insights

-- Dallas' games this season have gone over 52 points three of four times.

-- New York has combined with its opponents to score more than 52 points in one game this season.

-- Sunday's total is 0.3 points lower than the two team's combined 52.3 points per game average.
+- Sunday's over/under is 0.3 points lower than the two team's combined 52.3 points per game average.

-- The 48.1 combined points per game that these two squads have allowed this season are 3.9 fewer than the 52 over/under in this contest.

-- Cowboys games this season feature an average total of 52.6 points, a number 0.6 points higher than Sunday's over/under.
+- This contest's over/under is 3.9 points more than the 48.1 these two squads combine to allow per game this season.

 Cowboys stats and trends

-- In Dallas' four games this season, it has four wins against the spread.
+- In Dallas' four games this year, it has four wins against the spread.

-- Dallas' games this year have gone over the total in three out of four opportunities (75%).

-- Dallas is 3-0 against the spread and 2-1 overall in games when it puts up more than 23.8 points.
+- Dallas is 3-0 against the spread and 2-1 overall this season when the team notches more than 23.8 points.

-- The Cowboys rack up 420.8 yards per game, 38.8 more yards than the 382 the Giants give up per contest.
+- The Cowboys collect 420.8 yards per game, 38.8 more yards than the 382 the Giants give up per matchup.

 - Dallas is 3-0 against the spread and 2-1 overall when the team piles up over 382 yards.